dutch pancake recipe

 Oven pancakes are easy and fast.
 A great breakfast idea for busy families.

-Equipment Needed: oven-proof skillet
+Equipment Needed: cast iron skillet

 1. Put the 2 tablespoons of butter into the pan and allow it to melt in the oven.
 This heats your pan, melts your butter, and makes your oven pancake dough start baking when it hits the hot pan (something that is very, very good)

-2. Beat your large eggs and then add your all purpose floursalt, and milk.
+2. Beat your large eggs and then add your all-purpose flour, salt, and milk.
 Add any optional ingredients into the bowl right now.

 3. Beat your batter until smooth.
 You might be able to whisk it by hand to blend the lumps out but go ahead and pull your blender out if needed to get a smooth batter.

 4. Remember how you were melting the butter in the oven?
-It’s for this step right here…pouring your batter into a HOT skillet.
+It’s for this step right here…pouring your batter into a preheated skillet.
 After the butter has melted, take the skillet out of the oven and pour your batter into the hot pan.
 It will immediately start baking upon hitting that hot pan.
 Perfect!
 Carefully put the pan into the hot oven.
 Don’t peek.
 Don’t peek!!
 If you do, your oven pancake won’t puff and you will be very, very sad.
 Don’t peek!

 Oven pancakes are easy and fast.
 A great breakfast idea for busy families.